LearningRegistry/LearningRegistry/docs/spec/General_Matter/index.rst

 Specification License
 ---------------------

-:deletions:`This specification is being developed under the Open Web Foundation Contributor License Agreement - Contributor Copyright Grant (CLA 0.9).
-The intent is that the final specification will be released under the Open Web Foundation Agreement (OWFa 0.9).
-Later versions may apply.`

-:changes:`▲The Learning Registry Technical Specification is being developed under the Open Web Foundation Contributor License Agreement 1.0 - Patent and Copyright (CLA 1.0)..
+The Learning Registry Technical Specification is being developed under the Open Web Foundation Contributor License Agreement 1.0 - Patent and Copyright (CLA 1.0)..
 The intent is that the final specification will be released under the Open Web Foundation Final Specification Agreement (OWFa 1.0).
-Later versions may apply.`
+Later versions may apply.

         Your use of this Specification may be subject to other third party rights.
         THIS SPECIFICATION IS PROVIDED “AS IS.”
 The contributors expressly disclaim any warranties (express, implied, or otherwise), including implied warranties of merchantability, non-infringement, fitness for a particular purpose, or title, related to the Specification.